compulim/react-dictate-button/README.md

 ## Hooks

+> Although previous versions exported a React Context, it is recommended to use the hooks interface.

 | Name            | Signature   | Description                                                                             |
 | --------------- | ----------- | --------------------------------------------------------------------------------------- |
 | `useAbortable`  | `[boolean]` | If ongoing speech recognition can be aborted, `true`, otherwise, `false`                |
 | `useReadyState` | `[number]`  | Returns the current state of recognition, refer to [this section](#function-as-a-child) |
 | `useSupported`  | `[boolean]` | If speech recognition is supported, `true`, otherwise, `false`                          |

+### Checks if speech recognition is supported

+To determines whether speech recognition is supported in the browser:

+- If `speechRecognition` prop is `undefined`
+  - If both [`window.navigator.mediaDevices`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) and [`window.navigator.mediaDevices.getUserMedia`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) are falsy, it is not supported
+    - Probably the browser is not on a secure HTTP connection
+  - If both `window.SpeechRecognition` and vendor-prefixed are falsy, it is not supported
+  - If recognition failed once with `not-allowed` error code, it is not supported
+- Otherwise, it is supported

+> Even the browser is on an insecure HTTP connection, `window.SpeechRecognition` (or vendor-prefixed) will continue to be truthy.
+Instead, `mediaDevices.getUserMedia` is used for capability detection.

 ### Event lifecycle